Physics Unit 1 and 2

 Things to think about

-Students are expected to spend 5 to 8 hours a week to complete the required weekly tasks.
+You are expected to spend 5 – 8 hours of independent self-study a week to complete the required weekly reading and tasks.

 Things you can do now

-Have a look at the three recommended links, in the section below, as they give you a feel for the different topics covered in Physics Units 1 and 2.
+You can purchase and read the recommended textbook before the start of Physics Units 1 and 2.
+Have a look at the three videos below as they give you a feel for the different topics covered in the course.

 Go to the VCAA website for more information about this subject.